Sustainable Development Goals

 Goal 13: Climate Action

 As a leading technology company, the Group is also committed to developing internal processes that are as energy- and resource-efficient as possible, with a focus on continuously improving all environmental and energy-related processes.
-Internal production (Scope 1 and 2) will be climate-neutral as of 2030, with 75 % of production emissions eliminated by 2025.
-The emissions resulting from intermediates and raw materials in the supply chain (Scope 3 upstream) will be reduced by 25 % by 2030.
-The Schaeffler Group will also be climate-neutral in this area by 2040.
+Internal production ( and ) will be climate-neutral as of 2030, with 75 % of production emissions eliminated by 2025.
+The emissions resulting from intermediates and raw materials in the supply chain ( upstream) will be reduced by 25 % by 2030.
+The Schaeffler Group will also be in this area by 2040.

 Read more